Farmland leases relationships

 Once aligned, it’s important to level set on needs.
 If land is leased on a crop-share basis, for example, the landowner may have specific requests on how crops are managed and marketed.
 Decisions on things like production systems and how grain is marketed are typically made after consulting the landowner if he or she is actively engaged in the operation.

-“If you’re leasing farmland, have the conversation with your landowner.
-That way, you can make informed decisions and engage him or her in exactly the right way,” Becker said.
-“That will demonstrate that you not only care about the productivity of the land but want to do what the landowner wants and needs.
+“If you’re leasing farmland, have the conversation with your landowner, make sure you understand the farm's history and the landowner's goals.
+Doing so enables you to make informed decisions and engage him or her in exactly the right way,” Hommer said.
+“That will demonstrate that you not only care about the health and productivity of the land but want to do what the landowner wants and needs.
 That’s a great way to cement a strong relationship.”

 Watch on-demand webinar, Managing Farmland Leases